mzabani/codd/README.md

 - Read about what _codd_ **cannot do** in [DATABASE-EQUALITY.md](docs/DATABASE-EQUALITY.md#Delayedeffectinpg_catalog).
 - Never merge code that has been tested without `master` merged into it.
   - There are non-conflicting changes which can break your App.
 One example is one developer removes a column and another developer writes a new query using that column.
 Only a test could catch this.
-- Always run `codd up-deploy` on CI because that's what will be used in your Production environments.
+- Always run `codd up --hard-check` on CI because it's a good place to be strict.
-- After running `codd up-deploy` on CI, make sure `codd verify-checksums` doesn't error.
-It might seem redundant because `codd up-deploy` verifies checksums, but there are corner cases.
+- After running `codd up --hard-check` on CI, make sure `codd verify-checksums` doesn't error.
+It might seem redundant because `codd up --hard-check` verifies checksums, but there are corner cases.
 Read more about this in [DATABASE-EQUALITY.md](docs/DATABASE-EQUALITY.md#Delayedeffectinpg_catalog).

 ## <a name='FrequentlyAskedQuestions'></a>Frequently Asked Questions